GraphStreamingProject/ZeppelinExperiments/comparison_systems/aspen/README.md

 `jemalloc` malloc implementation

 Check if you have an existing installation of `jemalloc` with `which jemalloc-config`.
-If it returns and error, install with:
+If it returns an error, install with:
 ```
 wget https://github.com/jemalloc/jemalloc/archive/refs/tags/5.3.0.tar.gz
 tar -xzvf 5.3.0.tar.gz